mooware/OBS-Studio-Flash-Filter/README.md

 Download from the [Releases page](https://github.com/mooware/OBS-Studio-Flash-Filter/releases).

-Extract into the root folder of your OBS installation.
+Use the installer, or extract the zip archive into the root folder of your OBS installation.

 # Usage